MRC National Survey of Health and Development

 Today, with study members in their seventies, the NSHD is a leading source of evidence on the long-term biological and social processes of ageing and how ageing is affected by factors acting across the whole of life.

 The participants have been followed up in the course of 24 data collections.
 Regular interviews with the mothers were conducted by health visitors, with additional assessments by school doctors and teachers.
 In adult life, research nurses conducted home visits at ages 26,36,43,53 and 69, a detailed clinic visit took place between ages 60-64, as well as clinical sub studies focusing on the heart and brain (Insight46).
 At the latest home visit at age 69, the participation rate was 80% (N=2149).
 In addition to regular postal questionnaires throughout life, there have been annual questionnaires to women (47-54 years) to capture the menopause transition and 3 waves of a COVID-19 questionnaires, conducted in collaborations with CLS.

 During childhood, the main aim of the NSHD was to investigate how the environment at home and at school affected physical and mental development and educational attainment.
 During adulthood, the main aim has been to investigate how childhood development and lifetime social circumstances and lifestyle affected adult health and function and how these change with age.
 Now that participants have reached their seventies, the NSHD has developed into a life course study of ageing.

 The maternity survey included all the singleton births to married women in England, Scotland, and Wales in one week in March 1946 (N=13,687).
 From this survey, a socially stratified target sample of 5362 individuals was chosen for long-term follow-up.

-The cohort were first flagged in 1971 by the NHS Central Register and NSHD has linked data to mortality, emigration and cancer registrations.
-Work is in progress to obtain Hospital Episodes Statistics (HES) data.
+The cohort were first flagged in 1971 by the NHS Central Register and NSHD has linked data to mortality, emigration, cancer registrations and Hospital Episodes Statistics (HES) data.

 Management and funding